Kingscote Station was built in 1882 by the London Brighton and South Coast Railway.

-The Bluebell Railway has restored this station to the British Railways period – mid 1950s.
+Regarded as our most tranquil and picturesque station, Kingscote has been restored to the British Railways period – mid 1950s.

 The station was known as being one of the quietest stations on the Brighton network, only serving a few local houses with the closest village of Turners Hill about three miles away.
 The station did boast a large timber yard resulting in goods traffic being the most important activity at Kingscote.

 Today, the station boasts colourful flower beds and a children’s playground, and is the pride of the station staff and volunteer groups that look after Kingscote for all to see.

 The only thing that disrupts the tranquil atmosphere of Kingscote Station is the laughter of children playing in the playground.